PieterTheCoder/ProjectGameFolder/README.md

 - The highest score will be saved to the `highscore.txt` file

-And the other almost like that
-Or you can test it by yourself
+And the other almost like that or you can test it by yourself

 ## 🕹️ How to Run
 bash ''